Paul-Guerra/text-marker/Readme.md

 The range function can also accept a regular expression, instead of a string as it's first argument.

-### Keywords
+### textMarker.keyword
 Keywords are special characters that will be replaced by a token.
-This can be usefull if you want to replace certain words with images trigger other effects.
+This can be useful if you want to replace certain words with other forms of output (images, etc.) or trigger other effects.

 ````javascript
 let name = 'MyImageSwap';